 CVE-2026-0717: CWE-200 Exposure of Sensitive Information to an Unauthorized Actor in lottiefile LottieFiles – Lottie block for Gutenberg

 CVE-2026-0717 is a medium severity vulnerability in the LottieFiles – Lottie block for Gutenberg WordPress plugin, affecting all versions up to 3.
 0. 0.
 It allows unauthenticated attackers to access sensitive information via the /wp-json/lottiefiles/v1/settings/ REST API endpoint.
-Specifically, if the 'Share LottieFiles account with other WordPress users' option is enabled, attackers can retrieve the site owner's LottieFiles. com API access token and email address.
+Specifically, if the 'Share LottieFiles account with other WordPress users' option is enabled, attackers can retrieve the site owner's LottieFiles. com API token and email address.
 This exposure can lead to unauthorized use of the LottieFiles account but does not directly impact site integrity or availability.
-The vulnerability requires no authentication or user interaction and has a CVSS score of 5.
-3. There are currently no known exploits in the wild, and no patches have been released yet.
+No known exploits are currently reported in the wild.
+European organizations using this plugin with the vulnerable versions and enabled sharing option are at risk of credential leakage.
+Mitigation involves disabling the sharing option or updating the plugin once a patch is available.

 AI Analysis